soumojit622/Invoice-App/README.md

 ## 🎉 Special Thanks ❤️

-Special thanks to everyone who contributed to the development and design of this platform.
-Your support is invaluable, and this project wouldn't have been possible without it! 🙌
+Special thanks to **ChatGPT** for providing invaluable assistance throughout the development of this project, helping with code, ideas, and documentation. 🙏

+A big shoutout to **YouTube** for being an incredible learning platform.
+Many of the resources and tutorials that guided the development of this application came from YouTube creators. 🎥

+Your support and knowledge made this project possible! 🙌

 ---